-Summary: The Family and Friends Support Program (FFSP) was funded by the Australian Government in 2016 as an enhancement to the Cracks in the Ice Online Toolkit.
-The FFSP is an online family/friend resilience and wellbeing program to support affected friends and family members of people who use methamphetamine.
+Summary: The Family and Friends Support Program (FFSP) was funded by the Australian Government Department of Health in 2016 as an enhancement to the Cracks in the Ice Online Toolkit.
+The FFSP is an online family/friend resilience and wellbeing program to support affected friends and family members of people who use

 It aims to provide affected family and friends with a tailored, evidence-informed website that addresses their needs in supporting a loved one using crystal methamphetamine ‘ice’.
 It also aims to provide health workers with access to training, information, and a referral pathway which assists affected families and friends they encounter as part of their usual practice.

-The Family and Friends Support Program (FFSP) is comprised of two key components:
+The FFSP is comprised of two key components:

-(1) an online support program - the first, and only, evidence informed program worldwide to offer 24/7 support to family members and friends affected by a loved one’s use of crystal methamphetamine;
+(1) an online support program - the first, and only, evidence informed program worldwide to offer 24/7 support to family members and friends affected by a loved one’s use of ice;

-(2) a training program for health workers – an evidence-based training and accreditation program for health workers (the 5-Step Method) to improve their capacity to support family members and friends of people with a loved one using crystal methamphetamine;
+(2) a training program for health workers – an evidence-based training and accreditation program for health workers (the 5-Step Method) to improve their capacity to support family members and friends of people with a loved one using ice;

 This program has been developed and is currently undergoing a formal evaluation.